Loading service details...

 PAT testing is part of a wider system of electrical safety compliance and is recommended by the Electricity at Work Regulations 1989, the Health and Safety at Work Act 1974, and HSE (Health and Safety Executive) guidelines.

-As a residential landlord, you have legal obligations under UK law to ensure your property is safe for tenants.
-This includes the regular inspection and testing of portable electrical appliances that you provide with the property.
+As a landlord or manager of residential or commercial premises, you have legal obligations under UK law to ensure your property is safe for tenants, employees, or occupants.
+This includes the regular inspection and testing of portable electrical appliances that you provide.
 Whether you offer a furnished flat or a shared house (HMO), any electrical appliances you provide must be safe and in good working order.

 Failing to carry out PAT testing may put your tenants at risk and may also lead to serious consequences for you, including fines or legal action.
 Regular testing helps prove you are meeting your legal duties and following safety standards.